-The hugs were plentiful among participants and their family members and...
+The hugs were plentiful among participants, their families and friends Thursday evening...

-The hugs were plentiful among participants and their family members and friends Thursday evening at a graduation-style ceremony to celebrate sobriety held at Hofstra University and organized by Phoenix House New York.
-Credit: Nick Grasso
+The hugs were plentiful among participants, their families and friends Thursday evening at a graduation-style ceremony to celebrate sobriety held at Hofstra University and organized by Phoenix House New York.
+Credit: Newsday / Nicholas Grasso

 Erin Dutton has been "a self-admitted alcoholic" for nearly 25 of her 42 years.

 "Since I was 16 years old ...
-I've been part of a 12-step program," said Dutton, a Brooklyn native, now living in Mastic, of the Alcoholics Anonymous recovery process.
+I've been part of a 12-step program," said Dutton, a Brooklyn native now living in Mastic.
 But over the years and decades, "it just had progressed to something that removed me from my family, my children, my husband at the time, my brothers, my sisters, everybody."

 By early 2023, Dutton had been living homeless in Manhattan for nine months.
-She knew she had to change her life to keep living it so she made a decision to try and stay sober.
+She knew she had to change her life, so she made a decision to try and stay sober.

 Sobriety celebrated

-Inside a Hofstra University auditorium Thursday night, Dutton, and about 25 others, including some who had previously reached a similar conclusion, donned purple caps and gowns for a commencement-style ceremony marking their various days and months of sobriety over the past year.
+Inside a Hofstra University auditorium Thursday night, Dutton, and about 25 others, including some who also had found themselves in similar circumstances, donned purple caps and gowns for a commencement-style ceremony marking their days and months of sobriety over the past year.

-Long Island City-based Phoenix House New York organized the Hofstra event and oversaw treatment programs for Dutton and the rest of the participants.
-Rehabilitation lasted anywhere from 45 days to a calendar year, according to Phoenix House president and CEO Ann-Marie Foster.
+Long Island City-based Phoenix House New York, which organized the event, had overseen treatment programs for Dutton and the rest of the participants.
+Rehabilitation lasted anywhere from 45 days to a year, according to Phoenix House president and CEO Ann-Marie Foster.

 Thursday’s ceremony was the first in more than a decade because of internal restructuring and the COVID-19 pandemic, said Foster, who has led the nonprofit since 2019.
 She plans to host a graduation ceremony every year going forward.
-It allows those in recovery to share the moment with their families, she added.
-Most, like Dutton's family, carry clear memories of the darker times.
+It allows those in recovery to share their achievement with their families, she added.
+Most, like Dutton's family, carry clear memories of darker times.

 "I know they went through a lot of anguish with my missing and with my circumstances," Dutton said of her brother and sister-in-law who were in the audience Thursday evening.